passive-radio/pigframe/README.md

     app.remove_entity(entity) # deletes from entites list
     ```

+- add/remove components to entity
     - add components to entity
         ```python
         # Add component to entity ID.
         # Components are recorded as values where entity ID is the key inside dict.
         # Component instance are created automatically.
-    app.add_component_to_entity(entity, ComponentA, component_args) # ComponentA is not an instance of Component but type. app.add_component_to_entity(entity, ComponentB, component_args) # ComponentB is not an instance of Component but type.
+        app.add_component_to_entity(entity, ComponentA, component_argsA) # ComponentA is not an instance of Component but type. app.add_component_to_entity(entity, ComponentB, component_argsB) # ComponentB is not an instance of Component but type.
         # getter
         app.get_component(ComponentA) # Returns the list of tuple: entity id which has ComponentA, component implementation. app.get_components(ComponentA, ComponentB) # Returns the list of tuple: entity id which has ComponentA and ComponentB, component implementations.
+        ```

+    - remove components from entity
+        ```python
+        app.add_component_to_entity(ent, ComponentA, component_argsA)
+        app.add_component_to_entity(ent, ComponentB, component_argsB)
+        app.remove_component_from_entity(ent, ComponentA) # remove single component instance from entity

+        app.add_component_to_entity(ent, ComponentC, component_argsC)
+        app.remove_components_from_entity(ent, ComponentB, ComponentC) # remove components instances from entity
         ```

 - use component values inside system, event and screen
     ```python